 Postpartum depression usually sets in soon after childbirth and develops gradually over a period of several months.
-But postpartum depression can also come on suddenly, and in some women, the first signs don’t appear until months after they’ve given birth.
+But it can also come on suddenly, and in some women, the first signs don’t appear until months after they’ve given birth.

 Signs and symptoms of postpartum psychosis

-Postpartum psychosis is a rare, but extremely serious disorder that can develop after childbirth.
-It is characterized by loss of contact with reality.
+Postpartum psychosis is a rare, but extremely serious disorder that can develop after childbirth, characterized by loss of contact with reality.
 Postpartum psychosis should be considered a medical emergency.
 Because of the high risk for suicide or infanticide, hospitalization is usually required to keep the mother and the baby safe.

 Postpartum psychosis develops suddenly, usually within the first two weeks after delivery, and sometimes within 48 hours.
 Symptoms include:

 The exact reasons why some new mothers develop postpartum depression and others don’t are unknown, but a number of interrelated causes and risk factors are believed to contribute to the problem.

 - Hormonal changes.
 After childbirth, women experience a big drop in estrogen and progesterone hormone levels.
 Thyroid levels can also drop, which leads to fatigue and depression.
 These rapid hormonal changes—along with the changes in blood pressure, immune system functioning, and metabolism that new mothers experience—may trigger postpartum depression.